We had such a great time during our last Design Workshop. We talked, laughed, drank, and even managed to create a project. A fall art project.

 Fall Art Project

-After signing up make sure to click the Design Workshop link to be added to the email group.
-Each month all DIYers on Design Workshop receive a link to register for the free workshop.
+DIYers on Design Workshop receive a link to register for the free workshop.
 On the workshop page, is a list of supplies and tools for the project.
 Remember to bring your favorite drink!!

 The fall art project starts with leaves.
 Cut-out leaves.
 You can download a free printable here.